arturaugusto/binstr/README.txt

 Functions on my TODO list:
     b_to_str - My reason for rejecting b_to_file depends on something like this :p

-Python3 compatability is not fully there any more.
-Must fix!

 If anybody has any tips, advice or general abuse concerning Binstr then please feel free to send me an email or even get on GitHub and contribute.